chef/chef-web-docs/content/saas/opsworks_migration.md

 ## Backup AWS OpsWorks

-AWS OpsWorks for chef-automate can have two configuration setups.
+AWS OpsWorks for Chef Automate can have two configuration setups.

 * Cluster with SSH access
 * Cluster without SSH access

 Both types of clusters will have SSM access.
-Customers should be able to log in to the AWS OpsWorks chef-automate instance and follow the below steps to create a backup.
+Customers should be able to log in to the AWS OpsWorks Chef Automate instance and follow the below steps to create a backup.
 By default, AWS OpsWorks has the manual backup feature, which creates a backup in S3 that can be used in case customers are not able to log in to an instance via SSH/SSM.

 ## Steps to access SSH/SSH

 For the customers with SSH/SSM access, follow the below steps to create a backup

 1. Login to the AWS OpsWorks EC2 instance via SSH/SSM from the EC2 console.
-1. Create a `patch.toml` as below:
+1. Create a `patch.toml` as shown in the following code snippet:

   ```sh
   [global.v1.backups]